dmarticus/dmarticus.github.io/_reading/2020-12-20-week-twenty.md

 ### Culture

 * [2020 In Photos: A Year Like No Other](https://www.nytimes.com/interactive/2020/world/year-in-pictures.html).
 I think this year is a sign of wild years to come, but until we have data for that, here's a picture history of the craziest year of my lifetime.
 * [Blob Opera](https://artsandculture.google.com/experiment/blob-opera/AAHWrq360NcGbw).
-Any project where Jacob Collier is involved is a good project IMO.
+Any project where [Jacob Collier](https://twitter.com/googlearts/status/1339948535312130051) is involved is a good project IMO.
+But seriously this is an incredible bit of tech.
+I played around with it for way too long.
+* [Texas Photographers have seen some shit](https://www.texasmonthly.com/being-texan/texas-wedding-photographers-have-seen-some/).
+This piece got me so mad.

+### Politics

+* [Defund the Crime Beat](https://www.niemanlab.org/2020/12/defund-the-crime-beat/).
+Crime coverage is terrible -- it’s racist, classist, fear-based clickbait masking as journalism.
+It creates lasting harm for the communities that newsrooms are supposed to serve.
+And because it so rarely meets the public’s needs, it’s almost never newsworthy.
+If we weren't so addicted to gory details as a population, we'd have no need for it.
+We should get rid of it.

 ### Tech